 Clinical & Research Metadata

 Synthetic Patient Data

 Meet our experts

-Our on-site experts are happy to engage with any questions about knowledge sharing, knowledge flows and our digital solution.
-Here's who you can expect to find at AMIA2020.
+Our on-site experts are always. happy to engage with any questions about biomedical and health informatics knowledge sharing, knowledge flows and our digital solution.
+Here's who attended AMIA2020.

 AMIA would not be complete without a schedule full of exciting events curated especially for the biomedical informatics field.
-Browse the events where Semedy will be front and center, and book your place today.
+Browse the events where Semedy featured as front and center.

 INTEGRATING RESEARCH, CLINICAL DECISION SUPPORT, POPULATION HEALTH, AND QUALITY MEASUREMENT WITHIN A LEARNING HEALTH SYSTEM

 November 16, 2020 | 2PM - 3:30PM EDT

 Ideally, clinical decision support (CDS), population health management (PHM) interventions, and electronic quality measures (eCQMs) are based on scientific evidence about how a treatment or process affects a set of patients.
 A common element linking evidence to relevant CDS/PHM interventions and eCQMs is the specification of patients being targeted.
 The better that the inclusion/exclusion criteria of the research studies match those of the measure, and match the criteria of the CDS and PHM interventions, the more likely that the interventions will have scientific merit and will promote the goals of the measure.
 This system demonstration will highlight how a common approach to define patient cohorts is a key strategy to create a learning health system that integrates research, care, and quality efforts.